The Tempest Essay Sample

-The Tempest is one of the last plays Shakespeare wrote in his industrious career.
+Introduction to the Tempest essay: The Tempest is one of the last plays Shakespeare wrote in his industrious career.
 As an audience we cannot help but associate Prospero's `art', the great of the magician, to the great art of the playwright.
 Prospero is the most significant character in the play; he controls the fate of all the other characters and is key in generating the plot of the play.
 The fascination with The Tempest lies with how Shakespeare presents Prospero's immense and unquestionable power.
 Through magic and manipulation Prospero seeks to re-establish justice and bring a sense of conclusion to the play.
 Prospero's personal sense of justice is constantly questioned by the audience.
 It is not until the conclusion of the play when Prospero's Dukedom is returned, Miranda is happily married and the island is returned to the monstrous Caliban, that the audience become complicit in Prospero's vision.
 Prospero's ability to restore equilibrium by the end of the play is what makes him unique amongst Shakespeare's characters.
-This essay will investigate Prospero's character by analysing the nature of his power and more importantly how he uses such power.
+The essays on the Tempest will investigate Prospero's character by analysing the nature of his power and more importantly how he uses such power.

 The play opens on a remote island of exile where Prospero deposed from power and thrust out of Milan by his wicked brother, has found shelter with his only daughter - Miranda.
 I would firstly like to investigate the nature of Prospero's power and the implications this causes a Renaissance audience.
 The Tempest explores a number of issues that were highly topical in the Renaissance period.
 The play exploits a number of concerns including, the precarious nature of the ruler, the abuse of magic, colonisation and the discovery of the New World and the fear this brought amongst the people.
 Prospero is central to all of these concerns.
 In renaissance England it was widely believed that everyone's place within society was divinely ordained.
 The fact that Prospero was usurped by Antonio would have provoked an ominous shudder amongst a Stuart audience.
 Prospero's unstable rule of Milan is directly linked to his ability to perform magic, which becomes both his ally and his demise.
 If it was not for his obsession with gaining magic by the study of books rather than safe guarding his position, he may not have lost his Dukedom twelve years previously.
 Ironically it is Prospero's obsession with gaining power through magic that destroys his existing power as ruler.
 This automatically isolates the audience from Prospero as his use of magic is uncertain.
 Throughout the play Shakespeare forces the audience to question Prospero's motives.
 It is debatable whether he uses his absolute and god like power for the greater good or selfishly to restore himself back into a position of authority.
 Magic is an over riding factor within the play, the use of magical power was a subject much exploited by Shakespeare and his Contemporaries.
 Magic was an extremely dangerous topic in the period; a place where witches were still being hunted and burnt at the stake.
 It forces the audience to question if Shakespeare presents Prospero as either a powerful man or a cruel sorcerer.
 It is not just the power of magic itself that disconcerts the audience but also Prospero's grand design for such a power.